ryanhenry20/data-flow-prime/DEVELOPMENT_PROGRESS.md

 -   Widget preview modal with detailed metadata and configuration options
 -   Comprehensive showcase system demonstrating all widget capabilities
 -   Marketplace analytics dashboard with performance metrics and rankings
+-   **NEW**: Enhanced dashboard widget integration with professional styling
+-   **NEW**: Fixed duplicate titles and improved page navigation consistency
 -   Technical architecture using WidgetFactory pattern for safe rendering
 -   Full integration with existing navigation, theming, and notification systems